dtedesco1/dted.github.io/index.md

 - Reading [history and science fiction](/books.md/)
 - Finding rapture in [music, video games, and other art](/art.md/)

-## Specific Public Interests in 2022
+## Specific public interests in 2022
 - Working at [Google](https://about.google/)
 - Building a better [blockchain](/blockchain.md/) ecosystem
 - Fostering community in the [video game industry](/games.md/)